-Proficiency rates in math, reading, and science were below 50 percent for both income groups in Michigan.
+Proficiency rates in math, reading, and science were at or below 50 percent for both income groups in Illinois.
 In addition, a much larger percentage of students from higher-income families were proficient in these subject areas than were students from lowincome families.